Engineering Technologies Canada Ltd.

 The United States has fallen significantly behind the rest of the world when it comes to the STEM subjects of Science, Technology, Engineering and Math.
 Just as startling is that girls are even less involved in STEM majors and careers than their male counterparts, as women hold less than 25% of the country’s STEM jobs.

-Watch this new Verizon commercial (below) that may help to explain why.
+Watch this Verizon commercial (below) that may help to explain why.

 What?